 Ray: ¿Cuándo vas a dejar de ser tonto?
 Tan estupido. ¿Realmente crees que ella iría contigo? ¡Tonto!

 I have a good heart.
 I want to help.
-Broken hearted kittens that trigger calls to me from the discharge nurse are hard to refuse.
+Broken-hearted kittens that trigger calls to me from the discharge nurse are hard to refuse.
 Felina is my kind of crazy.
-Which is why she has engendered so many words from me as I flip between wanting her as a [ahem] roommate and messaging that I was going to ignore her (not).
+This is why she has engendered so many words from me as I flip between wanting her as a [ahem] roommate and messaging that I was going to ignore her (not).

 Before I get to my travel log, a sentence or two about our presidential election.
 I’ve avoided joining the fray.
 This site is about story and how we both tell and use story in our lives.
 I won’t endorse either candidate here.
 The most you’ll hear is that I have voted.
 The only question I have is this: of the choices, which one is proposing a narrative you can live with for the next four/eight years?
 The whims and battles of those in Rome and on Mt.
 Olympus don’t touch our lives in a big way.
 The universals, the daily need to have and to hold what we need, this is ageless.
 What Caesar does doesn’t change that bass beat.
 Caesar will change how we maintain the things we have and hold.
 What the god’s do has some impact.
 Their story, then, becomes important to us.
 Only a little, though, and only for a while.
 Do vote, it does make a difference.
 Vote your heart and your hope for the story you hope they’ll tell while they are in office.